alamorre/421_Deliverable_3/README.md

 ## The commands

 1 - Finds certain agents
-2 - Dleted them one by one
+2 - Deletes them one by one

 3 - Manipulates user emails
 4 - Validates and deletes user emails without @ using pyton code